Free Boat (Vessel) Bill of Sale Form | PDF | Word

 Step 5 – What to Include in your Ad

-You are going to want to include as much vital information as possible concerning your boat.
+You will want to include as much vital information as possible concerning your boat.
 Most advertising websites will have fields where you can input the necessary information.
 The main areas you are going to want to cover are:

-• Title – This is going to be the heading of the post and what entices visitors to click on your ad.
+• Title – This will be the post’s heading and what entices visitors to click on your ad.
 Be sure to provide the essential information pertaining to the vessel.
 You may incorporate:

 • Year